Laura Smyth (politician)

-Laura Mary Smyth (born 12 November 1976), an Australian politician, was a member of the Australian House of Representatives for the seat of La Trobe representing the Australian Labor Party.
+Laura Mary Smyth (born 12 November 1976) is a former Australian politician who served as a member of the Australian House of Representatives for the seat of La Trobe representing the Australian Labor Party.
 She defeated Liberal MP Jason Wood at the 2010 federal election.
 She was defeated by Wood at the 2013 election.

 Early years and background

 Smyth was educated at St Lukes Primary School, Twinbrook, Belfast, County Antrim, Dandenong and Oakleigh before attending Monash University, where she completed a Bachelor of Science (Honours) and a Bachelor of Laws.
 She worked as a corporate lawyer for almost ten years, and studied at the University of Melbourne for a Master's in law (LLM).